 26It was a handbreadth thicko and its brim was worked like the brim of a cup, like the flower of a lily, and it held 2,000 baths.

-27He made ten stands of bronze; four cubitsp was the length of each stand, and four cubits its breadth and three cubits its height.q
+27He made ten stands of bronze; four cubitsp was the length of each stand and four cubits its width, and three cubits its height.q

 28The design of the stands was like this: they had frames, and the frames were between the crosspieces,

 29and in the frames that were between the crosspieces were lions, oxen, and cherubim, and on the crosspieces, both above and beneath the lions and oxen, there were wreaths of hammered work.

 30Every stand had four bronze wheels with axles of bronze, and the four legs of it had supports for the basin; beneath the basin were the cast supports with wreaths at the side of each leg.